localstack/docs/content/en/user-guide/aws/ses/index.md

 ## Introduction

 Simple Email Service (SES) is an emailing service that can be integrated with other cloud-based services.
+It provides API to facilitate email templating, sending bulk emails and more.

 LocalStack supports SES v1 in the Community edition, while the Pro edition also supports SES v2 and SMTP integration.
 The full list of supported APIs can be found on the API coverage pages: [SES v1](https://docs.localstack.cloud/references/coverage/coverage_ses/) and [SES v2](https://docs.localstack.cloud/references/coverage/coverage_sesv2/)